Daily Habits Which Enhance Longevity

 Dark leafy greens such as spinach and kale, berries, citrus fruits, and cruciferous vegetables such as broccoli and cauliflower are especially high in nutrients.

-B. Lean Proteins, 25% of Your Plate.
+B. Lean Proteins, 25 percent of Your Plate.

-helps develop muscles, metabolize, and repair cells overall.
+Helps develop muscles, metabolize, and repair cells overall.
 Sources, Chicken, fish, eggs, beans, lentils, tofu, Greek yogurt, nuts, and seeds

-C. Whole Grains, 25% of Your Plate.
+C. Whole Grains, 25 percent of Your Plate.

 Supply fiber, vitamins, and slow-release energy.